victorantos/AngJobs/README.md

 Gmail Like
 ====

-This job board wants to be like Gmail app, responsive, fast and easy to use.
+This job board wants to be like the Gmail app, responsive, fast and easy to use.